bosim/xVasFMC/README.md

 * A destilled version of VasFMC, with only the goal of working in X-Plane.
 * Assisting more than overtaking control.
-* Only be a FMS nothing else.
+* Only be a CDU and nothing else.

 Compiling
 =================
 * Tested with Microsoft Visual Studio C++ 2010 Express and Qt SDK 1.2.1.
-Can be done by simply open the project files in Qt Creator and building, first vaslib, then vasfmc and then xpfmccoonn21.
+Can be done by simply open the project files in Qt Creator and building, first vaslib, then vasfmc and then xpfmcconn21.

 License
 =================